 Useful tips for Creative Kids Museum

-- Bring a new set of clothes for your kids.
+- There are aprons available for kids, but you might want to bring a new set of clothes for your kids.
 My son always needs to change his wet clothes after using the water area.

 - Bathrooms are located inside the museum